In this lesson, you will need to creating an LLM instance to communicate with a GPT model using OpenAI.

 Initializing an Embedding Model

-Once you have completed the steps, you will be able to import the llm and embeddings objects into other modules within the project.
+Once you have completed the steps, you can import the llm and embeddings objects into other modules within the project.

 Once you have completed the steps above, click the button to mark the lesson as completed.